Hearing Aid Batteries: Everything You Need to Know

 - Recharging cases may double as drying stations that protect your hearing aids from moisture damage.

 Rechargeable hearing aid batteries have some minor disadvantages.

-- There is a slight lack of control over rechargeable hearing aid batteries compared to disposable.
+- There is a slight lack of control over rechargeable hearing aid batteries compared to disposable ones.

 - If something goes wrong with the rechargeable battery, you will have to take it to the place of purchase for repair, which may cause some downtime without your hearing aids.

 - You are very dependent upon your charging dock.
-Just as we have learned to keep extra phone chargers with us, you may need to bring a hearing aid charging dock to work or keep one in your car.
+Just as we have learned to keep extra phone chargers with us, you may need to bring a hearing aid charger to work or keep one in your car.

 How to Recharge Various Hearing Aids

 The following videos are a small selection of rechargeable hearing aids and how to recharge them.
 This will hopefully give you some idea of how they function and if rechargeable options appeal to you.